+Promote Past Presidents Grant program to members.
+Collect applications as they are submitted.

 Prepare scholarship/fellowship applications for Fellowship Committee judging.
 Redact or strike out names and other identifying information of applicants in all pages of applications.

 Contact conference chair and co-chair and offer assistance with conference (e.g., insurance, tax ID information, and promotion on web or to members, credit card pay option).
 Assistance may include printing brochures and copies of bylaws and guidelines (for new members) to bring to the conference, assisting conference committees with member information (for mailings, registration, etc.), and other duties pertaining to information that would be housed in the executive office.